Koszul duality for simplicial restricted Lie algebras: Koszul duality

 \subsection{Model structures}

 In this section we will construct model structures for categories of simplicial restricted Lie algebras $\srLie$ and reduced simplicial truncated coalgebras $\sotrcoalg$.
-We refer the reader to~\cite{Quillen67}, \cite{Hirschhorn03}, and Appendices A.2-3 in~\cite{HTT} for the most of definitions in this section.
+We refer the reader to~\cite{Quillen67}, \cite{Hirschhorn03}, and~\cite[Appendices~A.2-3]{HTT} for most of definitions in this section.